mendix/docs/content/en/docs/refguide/modeling/xpath/xpath-constraints/_index.md

 #### 2.1.2 Builder Limitations {#limitations}

-Visual Builder for XPath constraints is still in beta and you cannot use it to make arbitrarily complex XPath expressions.
+Visual Builder for XPath constraints cannot be used to make arbitrarily complex XPath expressions.
 Builder has the following limitations:

 * It does not support all functions.
 It does support the following relational operators and functions: